 The focus of Lectern Club is to create a space for Grade 7 boys to sharpen their speech-making skills.
 We work through the following basics: writing a good speech, powerful introductions and conclusions, and practical presenting skills.
 The boys present a short speech to their peers in the final week of term.

 Grades 3 to 7 boys attend chess coaching every Monday and Thursday with chess coach, Tasnim Amra and Ms Heyn.
 Tasnim has been the South African Chess Champion 7 times and the African Chess Champion twice.
 With Tasnim’s professional guidance and passion for the game, the boys get ready for their chess matches on a Friday.
-The boys also play social chess on Mondays with Ms Heyn.
 Between the two groups, they have a very capable team and have much enjoyment learning from one another.
 Well done to all the chess boys!